atsign-foundation/at_widgets/at_contacts_flutter/README.md

 ### Introduction

 at_contacts_flutter library persists contacts across different @platform applications.
-A Flutter plugin project to provide ease of managing contacts for an @‎sign using @‎platform.
+This is a Flutter plugin project that provides an ease of managing contacts for an @‎sign built on the @‎platform.

 ## Get Started

-Initially to get a basic overview of the @protocol packages, You must read the [atsign docs](https://atsign.dev/docs/overview/).
+To get a basic overview of the @protocol packages, Please visit the [atsign docs](https://atsign.dev/docs/overview/).

-> To use this package you must be having a basic setup, Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).
+> A basic setup is required to use this package.
+Follow here to [get started](https://atsign.dev/docs/get-started/setup-your-env/).

 This plugin provides two screens: